jonny009/simple-proto/README.md

 simple-proto
 ============

-A simple prototyping framework for plug and play templates
+A simple jQuery-based prototyping framework for plug and play templates.